pvedu/pvon/README.md

 # pv_online
-Jupyter notebooks for using the photovoltaic library
+Jupyter notebooks for using the photovoltaic library.
+Currently testing for binder